All Products

 Document Center

-In an Alibaba Cloud multi-account architecture, an ACK cluster and a Container Registry (ACR) Enterprise Edition instance may be managed by different accounts that belong to different business organizations.
-To allow the ACK cluster to pull container images from the ACR instance to deploy workloads, you must establish network connectivity and grant the required permissions.
-This topic describes how to use the aliyun-acr-credential-helper secret-free component to pull images across accounts.
+In a multi-account architecture on Alibaba Cloud, an ACK cluster and a Container Registry (ACR) Enterprise Edition instance may belong to different Alibaba Cloud accounts.
+To enable the ACK cluster to pull container images from the ACR instance to deploy workloads, you must establish network connectivity and grant the required permissions.
+This topic describes how to use the aliyun-acr-credential-helper passwordless component to pull images across accounts.

 Selection guide

 First, select a network connectivity method and an account authorization method that meet your business requirements.
-Then, select a secret-free component that supports the chosen authorization method.
+Then, select a passwordless component that supports the chosen authorization method.

-For more information, see Configure network connectivity, Configure account authorization and the secret-free component, and Verify cross-account image pulling.
+For the specific procedure, see Configure network connectivity, Configure account authorization and the passwordless component, and Verify cross-account image pulling.

 image